intel/intel-extension-for-pytorch/docs/tutorials/features/runtime_extension.md

 # Create the input hint object
 input_hint = intel_extension_for_pytorch.cpu.runtime.MultiStreamModuleHint(0, 0)
 # Create the output hint object
-# When python module has multi output tensors, it will be auto pack into a tuple, So we pass a tuple(0, 0) to create the output_hint
+# When Python module has multi output tensors, it will be auto pack into a tuple, So we pass a tuple(0, 0) to create the output_hint
 output_hint = intel_extension_for_pytorch.cpu.runtime.MultiStreamModuleHint((0, 0))
 multi_Stream_model = intel_extension_for_pytorch.cpu.runtime.MultiStreamModule(traced_model2,
                                                                             num_streams=2,
                                                                             cpu_pool=cpu_pool,
                                                                             input_split_hint=input_hint,